Tethik/terraform-aws-elasticsearch/README.md

+> ⚠️ This project was created as part of a technical test as part of a job interview.
+It has never ran in production, and my ability to support this project will be limited since I'm not currently using it myself.

 # terraform-aws-elasticsearch

 ![version 0.1.1](version.svg)

 This is a terraform module to easily provision an AWS ElasticSearch domain inside a VPC for smaller clusters.
 It is structured into three separate modules.

 - `aws-elasticsearch` is the main module which provisions the elasticsearch domain inside your VPC.
 This is the basic requirement.
 - `aws-elasticsearch-cloudwatch-dashboard` which adds a simple CloudWatch dashboard to your elasticsearch domain.